-- Take with food: Patients should be advised to take Sensipar (cinacalcet) with food or shortly after a meal.
+- Take with Food: Patients should be advised to take Sensipar with food or shortly after a meal.
 Tablets should be taken whole and should not be divided.

-- Laboratory monitoring: Patients should be informed of the importance of regular blood tests, in order to monitor the safety and efficacy of Sensipar (cinacalcet) therapy.
+- Laboratory Monitoring: Patients should be informed of the importance of regular blood tests, in order to monitor the safety and efficacy of Sensipar therapy.

-- Side-Effects of Treatment: Patients should be advised to report nausea, vomiting, and potential symptoms of hypocalcemia, including tingling/numbness of the skin, muscle pain, and muscle cramping.
+- Common Serious Adverse Reactions: Patients should be advised to report nausea, vomiting, and potential symptoms of hypocalcemia, including tingling/numbness of the skin, muscle pain, and muscle cramping.

 This monograph has been modified to include the generic and brand name in many instances.